O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Experiments

-\textbf{Cylindrical Voxel Resolution.} To investigate the effect of voxel resolution in the cylindrical representation, we conduct an ablation on the number of radial and angular partitions $(R,~P)$ while fixing the vertical dimension at $Z=8$.
-As shown in Tab.~\ref{tab:psm}, overly coarse angular divisions (\textit{e.g.}, $P=72$) lead to degraded geometric and semantic continuity.
-In contrast, excessively dense divisions ($P=120,180$) slightly enhance local detail but introduce redundant samples and increase memory consumption.
-The configuration $(R=32, P=90, Z=8)$ achieves the best trade-off between segmentation accuracy and efficiency, yielding $21.16$ \emph{Novel} mIoU, $11.92$ \emph{Base} mIoU, and $16.54$ overall mIoU with moderate memory usage ($17.53$ GB) during training.
+To investigate the effect of voxel resolution in the cylindrical representation, we vary the numbers of radial and angular partitions $(R,~P)$, while fixing the vertical dimension at $Z=8$.
+As shown in Tab.~\ref{tab:psm_resolution}, a coarse angular discretization, such as $P=72$, provides insufficient resolution for modeling fine-grained azimuthal structures and results in lower semantic occupancy accuracy.
+Increasing the angular resolution to $P=120$ or $P=180$ yields a denser cylindrical representation but does not provide consistent performance gains, while increasing training memory consumption.
+Among the evaluated configurations, $(R,P,Z)=(32,90,8)$ achieves the best trade-off between segmentation accuracy and efficiency, yielding $21.16$ \emph{Novel} mIoU, $11.92$ \emph{Base} mIoU, and $16.54$ overall mIoU with moderate memory usage ($17.53$ GB) during training.
 Therefore, this setting is adopted as the configuration for our model.